Belisarius – Detecting vandalism on Stack Overflow

 The question/answer body is run through the following filters:

-• TextRemoved; 80% or more of the body must have been removed and then it must have a Jaro Winkler score of less than 0.6
+• TextRemoved; the bot checks if 80% or more of the body has been removed and whether the Jaro Winkler score of the diff is less than 0.6.

 • BlacklistedWords; certain words are appended to posts.
 The bot reads a separate file for questions and answers.
 Both hold a list of keywords to watch for

 • VeryLongWord; the bot checks the post for a word longer than 50 characters long.
-Code is removed before the check is done
+Code blocks are stripped before the check is performed.

 Edit summaries are run through the following filters: